Cumulo-pro/Cumulo-Front-Chain/check_peers/README.md

-# 🛰️ Decentralized Peer Monitor
+# 🛰️ DEcentralized Peer Monitor

 A professional-grade tool designed by Cumulo Pro to monitor and evaluate the reliability of P2P peers in Cosmos SDK-based networks (initially Celestia).
 It aggregates and analyzes data from network peers using a distributed and auditable process.